mingxuan-he/Fashion-Shopping-Assistant/data/README.md

   * avg rating scraped from website
 * `rating_number` [INT64]
 * `features` [STR]
+  * product "about" section text, scraped from website
 * `description` [STR]
   * only ~59,289 products out of 776,000+ have descriptions
 * `price` [FLOAT64]